danielkleebinder/leaf-lang/README.md

 ## Turing Completeness
 Turing completeness can be shown by implementing a mapping between the WHILE and the Leaf programming language.
-The WHILE programming language is defined as follows:
+The WHILE programming language is proven to be Turing complete and is defined as follows:

 ```
 C ::= <L> := <E>